isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 			<td>You have the option to give additional information regarding the level of competence of your child in the selected talent area in a text box provided on the application form. </td>
 		</tr>
 		<tr>
-			<td>How do we show our achievements when there were no National School Games or SYF last year?</td>
+			<td>How do we show our achievements in National School Games or SYF?</td>
 			<td>MOE will be extracting students' CCA records from their primary school.
-We are still able to assess the child's interest and potential from the available records.
+We will assess the child's interest and potential from the available records.
 We will also assess the child’s talents during the trials or auditions.</td>
 		</tr>
 		<tr>
 			<td>When will I know if I have been shortlisted for the test / audition / trial / interview?</td>